Organization & Governance

 In addition to the purposes and fundamental policies of the National Collegiate Athletic Association, as set forth in Constitution 1, members of Division I support the principles set forth in the Division I Philosophy Statement in Bylaw 20.9 of The NCAA Division I Manual.

-The University and Department of Intercollegiate Athletics fully endorse the policies of the Big West Conference, the Mountain Pacific Sports Federation and the NorPac Conference as they relate to personnel conduct, student-athlete conduct, conference championship play and inter-conference transfer of student-athletes.
-University of the Pacific Athletics personnel and student-athletes are subject to the rules and policies of the Big West Conference, the Mountain Pacific Sports Federation and the NorPac Conference, respective to their sport.
+The University and Department of Intercollegiate Athletics fully endorse the policies of the West Coast Conference, the Mountain Pacific Sports Federation, the NorPac Conference, and the Golden Coast Conference as they relate to personnel conduct, student-athlete conduct, conference championship play and inter-conference transfer of student-athletes.
+University of the Pacific Athletics personnel and student-athletes are subject to the rules and policies of the West Coast Conference, the Mountain Pacific Sports Federation, the NorPac Conference, and the Golden Coast Conference respective to their sport.